Star Pattern Fragments: Accessing Knowledge Graphs through Star Patterns: Experimental Evaluation

 \subsection{Summary}

-Overall, our experimental evaluation shows that SPF achieves a novel, and in some cases better, tradeoff between performance and server load than TPF and brTPF.
+Overall, the experimental evaluation shows that SPF achieves a novel, and in most cases better, tradeoff between performance and server load than TPF, brTPF, SaGe, Smart-KG, and a SPARQL endpoint.
 SPF does this by significantly reducing the network traffic without incurring too much extra load on the server.
-For queries without star patterns, SPF still performs as good as brTPF, both in terms of the execution time and the network traffic.
-While SPF does have slightly higher CPU load on the server side, it is still significantly more efficient than TPF and brTPF in the presence of high querying load.
-This confirms our hypothesis that SPF is able to combine a lower network load with a higher query throughput and a comparatively low server load.
+For queries without star patterns, SPF still performs as good as brTPF, both in terms of execution time and network traffic.

+Moreover, SPF is able to provide better scalability with the size of the dataset by outperforming all of its competitors for the largest datasets.
+While SPF does have slightly higher CPU load on the server (SPF increases server usage by up to 1.08 times compared to brTPF and 1.18 times compared to TPF), it is still significantly more efficient than the alternative approaches for the largest datasets in the presence of high load (SPF increases throughput by up to 45 times compared to SaGe and 96 times compared to brTPF for the \texttt{dbpedia} dataset over 128 clients).
+This is true both for large-scale synthetic datasets and real-world datasets, and suggests that SPF is able to combine a lower network load with a higher query throughput at a comparatively low server load.